etheriau/HealthVaultJavaLib/README.md

 To use this in your IntelliJ configuration, simply open the directory which you checked this out and it should just work out of the box.

-### Running the Sample

-You can run the app directly from the command line with maven:

-    cd sample/jaxb-ui
-    mvn jetty:run

-Point your web browser at http://localhost:8080/jwildcat-ui

-You can run the web app directly from within Eclipse.
-Select the UI project, then Run As-->Java Application.
-Otherwise, take the war produced from your build above located at ui/target/jwildcat-ui.*.*-SNAPSHOT.war and install it in your servlet container.

 ### Private Key

 Healthvault/CHBase uses public/private key infrastructure to verify the application.
 It does not validate the public key certificate chain so there is no need to obtain keys from a trusted CA.  The healthVault/CHBase java sdk uses the JSSE keystore to obtain the application's private key.
 The keystore file is loaded from the classpath and is shipped with the name "/keystore".
 The following entries in hv-application configure its use: